readless17/readless17/README.md

 • 💼 Full Developer Analyst at @TCS.

-• 📚 I've been working and directing my studies in web development: C#, Javascript, Typescript, Angular and OutSystems.
+• 📚 I've been working and directing my studies in web development: C#, Javascript and OutSystems.

-• 🤓 Always learning and practicing on C#, .Net and Design Patterns.
+• 🤓 Always learning and practicing on OutSystems, C#, .Net and Design Patterns.